NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

       tapis apps clone -h

 After having reviewed results of previous, you should be able to understand the following.
-The command to clone is some modifications based on your account to the following:
+The command to clone is some **modifications based on your account**, i.e. the -e refers to the execution service and for that you need to enter the **id** of the execution service you created:

 .. code::